 A native of Dearborn, MI, Saleh attended Northern Michigan University where he started for four years at tight end.
 He earned his finance degree, beginning a career as a credit analyst before getting into coaching.

-Saleh and his wife, Sanaa, have six children, sons, Adam, Zane, Michael and Sam, and daughters, Mila and Ella.
-The couple are expecting their seventh later this year.
+Saleh and his wife, Sanaa, have seven children, sons, Adam, Zane, Michael, Sam, and Jacob, and daughters, Mila and Ella.
 Born to Lebanese parents, Sam and Fatin, he is considered one of three Arab-American head coaches in NFL history and believed to be the first Muslim-American head coach.

 New York Jets | 2021-Present